IITP-CARTE-LGE/cnrl2/README.md

 -> ./openpose/face.py

 ### 4. Strat Training
-You can simply train the model with **VLM + Keypoints Reward fuction** by executing the shell file shown below.
+You can simply train the model with **VLM + Keypoints Reward fuction**(the best performance) by executing the shell file shown below.

 ```bash
 export MODEL_DIR="stabilityai/stable-diffusion-xl-base-1.0"